 The accuracy of online data has been a fairly hot topic in the real estate industry for a long time.
-Quite often we find Zillow’s “Zestimates” and the like to be at the center of that data conversation.
+Quite often we find “Zestimates” and the like to be at the center of that data conversation.
 While the Big Z freely admits their home valuation model is not meant to be a true value of a home, many people believe them to be an accurate estimate of value.
-In addition, when people see homes for sale on the site, they assume the homes haven’t been sold months ago.
+In addition, when people see homes for sale on their website, they assume the homes haven’t been sold months ago.

 All of the homes shown on public sites that are not really available, and all of the problems with “appraisals” that can be tens of thousands of dollars off, just go to show that algorithms can be an inexact science.
 OK, fine.
 They are working on getting better, we’re told.

 Money For Nothin’ And Clicks For Free

 Most of the public web sites get real estate data from the real estate industry for free.
 After that, they sell it back to the same real estate industry that gave them the data.
 More homes, for sale or not, on their site mean more clicks, attracting more agents to advertise.
 More ads means more dollars for shareholders.
 So, what’s the problem with having a bunch of extra homes on the site?
 It’s all good, right? $ure it is.

 Now Zillow has added transaction histories to agent profiles on their website.
 You know, it’s a transparency thing, they just want to help you, the consumer.
 Just one problem.
 THEY DON’T HAVE THE CORRECT DATA.